 The following is the preliminary agenda for this course.
 This agenda will be updated and modified slightly to accommodate speakers and content.
 However, the main areas of content as outlined in this agenda will be covered.

-Brian Cooper, Managing Director at ACI Financial Advisors, LLC, serves as CDFA's Bond Finance Course Advisor.
-A ten year veteran to the Public Finance and Economic Development arena, Brian specializes in general obligation and revenue based project and public finance, including income tax revenue, non-tax revenue and special revenue bonds.
+Brian Cooper, Principal at Umbaugh, serves as CDFA's Bond Finance Course Advisor.
+A twelve year veteran to the Public Finance and Economic Development arena, Brian specializes in general obligation and revenue based project and public finance, including income tax revenue, non-tax revenue and special revenue bonds.
 Mr. Cooper serves as financial advisor to several municipalities and development authorities in Ohio.
 Previously, he served as Director of Public Finance at Robert W. Baird & Co., Inc., a global firm specializing in private wealth management, equity capital markets, fixed income capital markets and public finance.
 In his career, Mr. Cooper has completed over 120 distinct project financings representing over $2.75 billion in financing.
 Mr. Cooper graduated from the Ohio State University and is registered with the Financial Industry Regulatory Authority (FINRA) and the Municipal Securities Rulemaking Board (MSRB).

 |8:00 – 8:30 am|